brentlintner/linus/TRACKER.md

 ## Current

 * Splitting Files
-    * ??
-Have every file have a special end (i.e. every file is a part, much simpler for LLM)
+    * Have every file have a special end (i.e. every file is a part, much simpler for LLM)
     * Try using the role="model" for unfinished file part convos for the LLM to understand the context better?
-    * Prune old versions of files (eventually will do the open files optimization)

 ## Backlog